To see a video companion to this entire page, check out DRYCEMBER on Youtube 🙂

 Dehydrating FAQ's

-My recommendation is an Excalibur Dehydrator - but all needs are different, an Excalibur isn’t always the best choice.
-A Cosori brand machine may be more your speed and style, or one of the other great dehydrators that are now on the market.
+I recommend an Excalibur Dehydrator – but all needs are different, and an Excalibur isn’t always the best choice.
+A Magic Mill Dehydrator may be more your speed and style, or one of the other great dehydrators that are now on the market.

 I know that it may be beyond every budget or every need.
-So I’ve recreated a handy resource to help you choose the perfect dehydrator for you: Tips for Buying Your First Dehydrator.
+So I’ve recreated a handy resource to help you choose the perfect dehydrator based on your budget.

 It depends on your local electric rates, the machine's wattage, and more.
 I'll teach you how to quickly factor the cost (which may surprise you how little it actually is!)